eytyet/ProgressMaskView/README.md

 }
 ```

-If uninstall is false, The Progress Mask View become hidden but remains in the view hierarchy.
+If `uninstall:` argumate is `false`, The Progress Mask View become hidden but remains in the view hierarchy.
 You can reuse it by calling `show(in:)` method.

 ## License
 MIT License